Back to All Events

 This event is presented as Pay What You Can to ensure accessibility, while raising essential funds for The Suter.

-Contributions of $45 or more include a complimentary 12-month Friends Membership.
+Contributions of $45 or more per ticket include a 12-month Friends Membership (which can be gifted if you are already a Friend).

 About the Speakers